Lois Gibbs

 Lois Gibbs has been at the heart of campaigns that have increased public awareness in unprecedented ways and led to major responses by public agencies and elected officials throughout the country.
 Her work has been critical to the passage and continuing success of the Superfund program in cleaning up hundreds of hazardous waste sites across the United States.

 Love Canal was not the first toxic waste dump in America, but it did change the way society thinks about the disposal of such material.
 Likewise, much of the history of American environmentalism in the past 20 years reflects the leadership and genius of Lois Gibbs.
-The community participation and local empowerment she pioneered became part of later statues and regulatory policy.
+The community participation and local empowerment she pioneered became part of later statutes and regulatory policy.
 Her early writings on community involvement in environmental issues were the blueprint for a form of participation that is now commonplace.

 At a time when local action is of increasing importance in the work to preserve public health and the natural world, Lois Gibbs continues to inspire and empower a growing number of Americans to help themselves, their communities, and the planet.

-Note: This profile is excerpted from the commemorative brochure published at the time of the awards' presentation.
+Note: This profile was written at the time of the awards’ presentation.